top of page

 The KF Laser saw success at the inaugural Bathurst 12hr - finishing in 2nd place

-Ford’s TX-3 range was also a favourite amongst modifiers, during what those in the know will remember as the Auto Salon era.
-Hitting Bondi for a Saturday night cruise you'd always see one, whether they were the turbo or non-turbocharged models.
+Ford’s TX-3 range was also a favourite amongst modifiers, during what those in the know will remember as the "Auto Salon" era.
+Saturday night Bondi cruises would always reveal at least one example, whether they were the turbo or non-turbocharged models.

 Many would have been destroyed at the end of an angle grinder, if not an overzealous driver with more boost that he, or she, could handle.